Medically reviewed by Mary Lucas, RN

 However, SSRIs are generally the go-to choice of antidepressant drugs, due to both their effectiveness and the fewer side effects users experienced when compared with older drug types.

-Lexapro (escitalopram) comes with side effects, like any medication.
+After getting escitalopram online, some people may experience side effects, like any medication.
 Whether or not you will experience these side effects when you take the medication is unclear — not everyone experiences them.

 But knowing they’re a possibility can help you prepare for discomfort while your body gets accustomed to the new treatment.

 The most common side effects of Lexapro include: